WilliamRen/awesome-stars/README.md

 ## C

+* [shairport](https://github.com/abrasive/shairport) - Airtunes emulator!
+Shairport is no longer maintained.
+* [linux](https://github.com/raspberrypi/linux) - Kernel source tree for Raspberry Pi Foundation-provided kernel builds.
+Issues unrelated to the linux kernel should be posted on the community forum at https://www.raspberrypi.org/forum
+* [firmware](https://github.com/raspberrypi/firmware) - This repository contains pre-compiled binaries of the current Raspberry Pi  kernel and modules, userspace libraries, and bootloader/GPU firmware.
+* [rpi-firmware](https://github.com/notro/rpi-firmware) - Deprecated: Raspberry Pi kernel and firmware with support for FBTFT
+* [spi-bcm2708](https://github.com/notro/spi-bcm2708) - Discontinued.
+SPI master driver with DMA support for the Raspberry Pi
+* [fbtft](https://github.com/notro/fbtft) - Linux Framebuffer drivers for small TFT LCD display modules
 * [pybloomfiltermmap](https://github.com/axiak/pybloomfiltermmap) - Fast Python Bloom Filter using Mmap
 * [linux](https://github.com/torvalds/linux) - Linux kernel source tree
 * [Podax](https://github.com/thasmin/Podax) - Podcast client for Android
 * [Droidgain](https://github.com/beide/Droidgain) - A rather crude, but functional, port of MP3Gain to Android.
 Please not that it does not compile with the normal ndk, because the ndk library was buggy.
 Just comment the faulty lines and it will work.
 Please note that I have long since abandoned this project.
 * [swift-corelibs-foundation](https://github.com/apple/swift-corelibs-foundation) - The Foundation Project, providing core utilities, internationalization, and OS independence
 * [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
 You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally use for hotfix iOS App.
+JSPatch is generally used to hotfix iOS App.
 * [EasyIOS-Swift](https://github.com/EasyIOS/EasyIOS-Swift) - Swift 2.0 version of EasyIOS,support HTML and FlexBox
 * [openssl](https://github.com/openssl/openssl) - TLS/SSL and crypto library
 * [OpenSSL-Vitamio](https://github.com/yixia/OpenSSL-Vitamio) - OpenSSL for Vitamio Android (openssl-1.0.1e)